nomortech/khalti-gateway-whmcs/README.md

 -   **Seamless WHMCS Integration**: Easy to set up and fully compatible with your existing WHMCS installation.
 -   **Secure Payments via Khalti Wallet**: Accept payments directly through the Khalti Wallet, providing a trusted payment option.
 -   **Direct Refund Processing**: Process refunds directly from within WHMCS.
+-   **Gateway Logs**: Logs and Error will be displayed in the Gateway Logs of WHMCS for easy troubleshooting and debugging.
 -   **Enhanced Module**: A forked and improved version of the official Khalti Plugin, with added functionality.

 ## Requirements